uQr/cordova-docs/tutorial-team-build/Jenkins.md

 	This will install any dependencies in package.json including Gulp itself and then execute the Gulp build.

-7. Finally, under "Post-build Actions," add an "Archive Artifcats" action with a "Files to archive" pattern of "&#42;/bin/&#42;&#42;/&#42;"
+7. Finally, under "Post-build Actions," add an "Archive Artifacts" action with a "Files to archive" pattern of "&#42;/bin/&#42;&#42;/&#42;"

 	![Build script](<media/jenkins-8.png>)